-HIF’s housing fund is not welfare – recipients must demonstrate the ability to meet future expenses.
-We offer a lifeline after unforeseen and temporary financial setbacks, acting as a bridge between crisis and stability.
+HIF’s housing fund offers a lifeline after unforeseen and temporary financial setbacks, acting as a bridge between crisis and stability.
 An unstable housing situation can arise from any number of unexpected circumstances, such as medical bills, job loss, or a death in the family.

-HIF collaborates with a network of partner agencies that provide the casework for our emergency housing grants of up to $2,500 benefiting low-income households threatened with homelessness.
-In 2015, HIF funded nearly $556,000 to more than 400 households.
+HIF collaborates with a network of partner agencies that provide initial screening and supportive services for applicants that demonstrate need and ability to utilize our emergency housing grants for sustained stability leveraging up to $2,500 in support benefiting low-income households threatened with homelessness.
+In 2018, HIF funded over $400,000 to more than 300 households.

 This map shows the total dollars for EHF grants distributed by city from 2012-2015.